agileanimal/grape-entity-matchers/README.markdown

 it { should represent(:cat).as(:kitty).using(PetEntity) }
 ```

-## Support Rspec 3.0.0
+## Support Rspec 2.0.0

-Rspec 3.0.0 is in beta 2 at the time of writing this.
-Support for Rspec will be added on the ```rspec3``` branch.
+Rspec 2.0.0 is no longer support in future releases.
+For Rspec 2 use version 0.4.0.

 ## Minitest